-The MOCCA code \citep{HyG2011} is at present the most advanced numerical code for stellar dynamical simulations, capable to follow evolution of real star clusters in detail comparable to N-body simulations, but orders of magnitude faster (several hours for $N = 2 \times 10^6$).
-The dynamical ingredients of the Monte Carlo code are essentially the same as those described in \citet{Gi2006} and \citet{GHH2008}, whose code embodies several features introduced by \citet{St1986}, whose code was in turn based on that originally devised by \citet{He1971}.
-Two main features distinguish the MOCCA code from the previous version of the Monte Carlo code: (i) it now incorporates dynamical interactions between binary and single stars and between pairs of binaries based on the FewBody integrator developed by \citet{FCZR2004}; (ii) it replaces the treatment of the escape process in the static tidal field based on \citet{Ba2001} by one in accordance the theory proposed by \citet{FH2000}.
-The escape process is not instantaneous any more, an object needs time to find its way around the Lagrangian points $L_1$ and $L_2$ to escape.
-The MOCCA code incorporates most of the processes which are important during stellar system evolution e.g.: the relaxation process, the main engine of dynamical cluster evolution; stellar evolution according to \citet{Hu2000} for the evolution of single stars, supplemented by the methods of \citet{Hu2002} for internal evolution of binary stars (BSE code) and also simple approach for colliding stars according to McScatter interface to BSE by \citet{HPH2006}; the escape process in the static tidal field of the parent galaxy; direct few body integrator to follow interactions between binaries and single stars and other binaries; mass segregated initial cluster configuration according to \citet{BDK2008} and \citet{SKB2008}.
+MOCCA \citep{HyG2012} is at present one of the most advanced numerical codes for stellar dynamical simulations, and is capable of following the evolution of real star clusters in detail comparable to that of $N$-body simulations, but orders of magnitude faster (several hours for $N = 2 \times 10^6$).
+The dynamical ingredients of the Monte Carlo code are essentially the same as those described in \citet{Gi1998,Gi2001,Gi2006} and \citet{GHH2008}, whose code embodies several features introduced by \citet{St1986}, whose code was in turn based on that originally devised by \citet{He1971}.
+Two main features distinguish MOCCA from the previous version of the Monte Carlo code: (i) it now incorporates dynamical interactions between binary and single stars and between pairs of binaries based on the Fewbody integrator developed by \citet{FCZR2004}; (ii) it replaces the treatment of the escape process in the static tidal field based on \citet{Ba2001} by one in accordance with the theory proposed by \citet{FH2000}.
+The escape process is not instantaneous any more; an object needs time to find its way around the Lagrangian point $L_1$ to escape.
+MOCCA incorporates most of the processes which are important during the evolution of a stellar system, e.g. relaxation, the main engine of dynamical cluster evolution; stellar evolution according to \citet{Hu2000} for the evolution of single stars, supplemented by the methods of \citet{Hu2002} for the internal evolution of binary stars and also a simple approach for colliding stars based on the McScatter interface by \citet{HPH2006}; escape in the static tidal field of the parent galaxy; direct few body integration to follow interactions between binaries and single stars and other binaries; binary formation in 3-body interactions; and optional mass-segregated initial cluster configurations according to \citet{BDK2008} and \citet{SKB2008}.